MyNameIsSatvikBanerjee/Ryder/README.md

 # Ryder

-A Game Inspired by RiderUpdate
+A Game Inspired by Rider